Jsjjjs6066/TPV/README.md

 # TPV
-TPV or Terminal page viewer a terminal application writen in [Rust](www.rust-lang.org) for rendering and using [BTMD](github.com/Jsjjjs6066/BTMD).
+TPV or Terminal page viewer a terminal application written in [Rust](www.rust-lang.org) for rendering and using [BTMD](github.com/Jsjjjs6066/BTMD).

 # Usage
 ------